Wilmington Grammar School for Boys

 The uniform consists of navy blue blazers, white shirts, grey or black trousers and different ties for each house within the school..
 Suits are worn in the sixth form.
 The school is situated directly alongside Wilmington Academy and has multiple bus services that also serve Dartford Grammar School for Girls, Dartford Grammar School, Wilmington Grammar School for Girls and Wilmington Academy.

 Departments

-The school has the following departments: Science, Mathematics, Design & Technology, Business and Economics, Geography, History/Government and Politics, English, Art, Modern Languages (including German, French and Spanish), Media, Information Communication Technology, Religious Education, PE and Music.
-The school no longer teaches Drama.
+The school has the following departments: Science, Mathematics, Design & Technology, Business and Economics, Geography, History/Government and Politics, English, Art, Modern Languages (including French and Spanish), Media, Religious Education, PE and Music.
+As of 2021, drama is now a compulsory subject within Key Stage 3, however is optional at GCSE level.

 Houses

 There are 6 different houses in WGSB: